-For the quarter ended June 30, 2019, the net asset value (NYSE:NAV) per Class A Share of The Gabelli Value 25 Fund increased 4.1% compared with increases of 4.3% and 3.2% for the Standard & Poor's (S&P) 500 Index and the Dow Jones Industrial Average, respectively.
+For the quarter ended June 30, 2019, the net asset value (NAV) per Class AAA Share of The Gabelli Asset Fund increased 3.7% compared with an increase of 4.3% for the Standard & Poor's (S&P) 500 Index.
 Other classes of shares are available.
 See page 2 for additional performance information for all classes.

 An Economic Rorschach Test

 Swiss psychologist Hermann Rorschach created his eponymous ink-blot exam in 1921.
 In the classical test, an administrator records the responses to ten abstract images, hoping to illuminate the subject's motivations, inner conflicts, and modes of perception.
 The current political climate has certainly served as its own ink-blot test, with the President trumpeting an economy "better than it has been in decades" and those opposed highlighting stagnant wages and growing inequality.